-Dogs Can get Heat Stroke
+Dogs can get Heat Stroke

-Dogs sweat and pant and often struggle to cool down themselves.
+Often dogs sweat and pant and often struggle to cool down themselves.
 This means that they are highly susceptible to heat stroke.

 Dogs that are most at risk:

-- short-nosed dogs (such as boxers or pugs),
+- Short-nosed dogs (such as boxers or pugs),

-- older dogs,
+- Older dogs,

-- overweight dogs.
+- Overweight dogs.